aicenter/simod/README.md

 This project works with configuration files (`test.cfg` in the test data folder).
 Most of the config parameters can be left as they are, but you need to configure the main data directory.
 It is on the first line of the config file: `data_dir: "FILL ME"`.
 You have to replace *FILL ME*  with the absolute path to the folder with the downloaded data.

 To see all possible options, look into the master config file.
-For Amodsim, the file is located in `/src/main/resources/cz/cvut/fel/aic/amodsim/config/`.
+For SiMoD, the file is located in `/src/main/resources/cz/cvut/fel/aic/SiMoD/config/`.
 You can see local configurations used by us in `/amod-to-agentpolis/local_config_files`

 ### Run the Simulation
-Run the amodsim `OnDemandVehiclesSimulation.java`  with `<path to your config>` as an argument:
+Run the SiMoD `OnDemandVehiclesSimulation.java`  with `<path to your config>` as an argument:

 ```
-mvn exec:java -Dexec.mainClass=cz.cvut.fel.aic.amodsim.OnDemandVehiclesSimulation -Dexec.args="<path to your config>" -Dfile.encoding=UTF-8
+mvn exec:java -Dexec.mainClass=cz.cvut.fel.aic.SiMoD.OnDemandVehiclesSimulation -Dexec.args="<path to your config>" -Dfile.encoding=UTF-8
 ```

-**Important:** If running this command from PowerShell, remeber to quote the arguments starting with `-` and containing dot, e.g.: `'-Dexec.mainClass=cz.cvut.fel.aic.amodsim.OnDemandVehiclesSimulation'`
+**Important:** If running this command from PowerShell, remeber to quote the arguments starting with `-` and containing dot, e.g.: `'-Dexec.mainClass=cz.cvut.fel.aic.SiMoD.OnDemandVehiclesSimulation'`

 Simulation speed can be adjusted by '+' , '-' , '*' or 'Ctrl *' and paused by 'Space'